ovh/manager/packages/manager/core/tests-setup/README.md

 ## Overview

-`@ovh-ux/manager-tests-setup` centralizes **test configuration** (unit, integration, and future test layers) for all OVHcloud Manager apps.
+`@ovh-ux/manager-tests-setup` centralizes **test configuration** (unit, integration, and future test layers) for all OVHCloud Manager apps.
 It provides:

 - A reusable, opinionated `sharedConfig` for unit and integration testing
 - Exports (`createConfig`, `mergeConfig`, `defaultCoverageConfig`) to **decouple applications from test runner internals**